Burkey Belser: Career

-Belser held two jobs after college before beginning his career as a freelance designer.
-After returning from a year at the University of Montpellier in southern France in 1969-1970, Belser joined the provocative magazine published by Ralph Ginzburg, Avant Garde, in New York City, ultimately becoming its circulation director.
+Belser was not initially trained in graphic design.
+He was an English major and an art minor at Davidson College in North Carolina (the school offered no graphic design courses).
+He then spent a year studying French literature at the University of Montpellier in France.
+During the decade following college, Belser trained himself to be a designer.
+He joined the provocative magazine published by Ralph Ginzburg, Avant Garde, in New York City, ultimately becoming its circulation director.
 After a year at the magazine, Belser left to travel from Istanbul to Kathmandu.
-Upon returning, he settled in Washington, D.C. and became the business manager for The Righteous Apple, a graphic design studio created for the non-profit black cultural arts organization, New Thing Art & Architecture Center.
-After 18 months, Belser left to build a freelance career.
-In 1978, he incorporated Burkey Belser, Inc, the same year he married Donna Greenfield who created Greenfield/Belser, Inc, a design consultancy focused on professional services.
-The businesses were merged in 1984 to create Greenfield/Belser Ltd.
+Upon returning, he settled in Washington, D.C., and became the business manager for The Righteous Apple, a graphic design studio created for the non-profit black cultural arts organization, New Thing Art & Architecture Center.

+In 1978, he launched his own design firm, Burkey Belser Inc. That same year, he married lawyer Donna Greenfield.
+They later merged his company with her consulting firm into Greenfield/Belser Ltd. Belser began working with law firms shortly after the Bates v.
+State Bar of Arizona decision in 1977 allowed lawyers to advertise.

 Belser's first brochure for a law firm was designed in 1983 for the Virginia firm of McGuire Woods & Battle.
-It was a 12-page hardcover book, modeled on 18th century book design.
+It was a 12-page hardcover book, modeled on 18th-century book design.
 The brochure took a Gold Award at the Art Directors Club of Washington, D.C., proving that design for law firms could be done in an instructive, informative and innovative manner.
 Belser quickly expanded the tactical and graphical legal vocabulary, creating the very first ads for a law firm, Howrey & Simon, in 1992.
 He was also among the first to create a law firm logo, a "designed" law firm website, law firm newsletters and every other marketing tool that corporations use routinely today but that were simply unknown in the legal industry at that time.
 The transformation of marketing in the legal industry was not unlike that of the banking industry in the 1970s and the accounting industry shortly thereafter—all of which had been for centuries either not permitted to "advertise" or bound by custom and decorum from doing so.

+In 1992, he was contacted by David Aaron Kessler's staff at the FDA to help with the Nutrition Facts label, because of his prior success designing the EnergyGuide that appears on all major appliances in the U.S. Because Congress had mandated the reformulation of the label but not its redesign, Belser undertook the project as a pro bono effort, for which he received a Presidential Design Award from President Bill Clinton.
+In an interview in PRINT magazine, the Italian designer Massimo Vignelli said "I applaud the person who designed the Nutrition Facts label that's on every food package now being sold in the U.S.", describing it as a "masterpiece of information architecture, and quite a victory for social responsibility."